rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-nodejs-push-notification-tutorial.md

 >
 >

-This guide will show you how to send push notifications with the help of Azure Notification Hubs directly from a Node.js application.
+This guide shows you how to send push notifications with the help of Azure Notification Hubs directly from a Node.js application.

 The scenarios covered include sending push notifications to applications on the following platforms: